Fall 2023 Instructor and Student Facilitator Information:

 Instructors or student facilitators interested in infusing globalization topics in their syllabus, please contact Advisement and Transition.
 Information presented by Dr. William Skipper and Dr. Sharon Steadman at the SUNY Global Workforce workshop will be available for review.

 Writing Assignment Resources:

 Sharing Teaching Methods and Assignments for Using Writing in Courses

-(Complied by Jen Drake, ASAP and Mary Kennedy, English - SUNY Cortland)
+(Complied by Jen Drake, The Learning Center and Mary Kennedy, English - SUNY Cortland)